apieszczek/DesignPatterns/README.md

 # Design Patterns
-Examples of design patterns from CodeCouple.pl.
+This repository contains examples of design patterns from https://CodeCouple.pl